JuliaSparse/Pardiso.jl/README.md

 * Perform the platform specific steps below
 * Run `Pkg.build("Pardiso")`

-#### Linux specific
+##### Linux / macOS specific

+* Make sure that the version of `gfortran` corresponding to the pardiso library is installed.
 * Make sure OpenMP is installed.
-* Make sure that the version of `gfortran` corresponding to the pardiso library is installed.

-##### Linux / macOS specific

-* Install a (fast) installation of a BLAS and LAPACK (this should preferably be single threaded since PARDISO handles threading itself).
+* Install a (fast) installation of a BLAS and LAPACK (this should preferably be single threaded since PARDISO handles threading itself), using for example [OpenBLAS](https://github.com/xianyi/OpenBLAS/wiki/Precompiled-installation-packages)

 ##### Special macOS instructions for Pardiso version 5.0